 Young people, women, minorities and migrants were examined as four specific groups at risk of political disengagement.
 The research explored the differences as well as the overlap between civic and political engagement, and both direct and representative participation.

 As part of the project, multi-level process models of civic and political engagement and participation were constructed to explain how and why different forms and interpretations of democratic ownership and participation develop or are hampered among citizens living in different European countries and contexts.

 Particular attention was paid to relevant phenomena at local, national and EU levels.
 Stakeholders at all three levels were involved in the work to ensure that the research addressed issues of concern to them and to ensure that the policy implications and recommendations which emerged from the research were relevant to their needs.

-To download some slides which provide a broad overview of the project, click here.
+To download a paper which provides an overview of the main findings from the project, click here.